hackclub/hackclub/workshops/memory_game/README.md

 var card = document.createElement('img')
 ```

 Using `setAttribute()`, add `src` and `data-id` attributes to the image.
-Let's first set the `src` attribute to the placeholder image (i.e, let's assume the placeholder image as reversed card).
-The link to the placeholder image is given in the code, otherwise add the relative path to the image.
+Let's first set the `src` attribute to the placeholder image (i.e, let's assume the placeholder image as a reversed card).
+The link to the placeholder image is given in the code, otherwise, add the relative path to the image.

 ```js
 card.setAttribute('src', placeholder)
 card.setAttribute('data-id', i)
 ```

-**Explaination:** Here,
+**Explanation:** Here,

 - [createElement()](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement) creates the HTML element specified by tagName
 - [setAttribute()](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) sets the value of an attribute on the specified element
 - [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) allow us to store extra information on standard in the HTML tag.

 According to the game, we have to flip the card that is clicked.
-So add a `click` event-listener for the card.
-Every time a card get clicked, `flipCard` function will be executed, which we will define later on the flow.
+Add a `click` event-listener for the card.
+Every time a card gets clicked, `flipCard` function will be executed, which we will define later on the flow.
 For now, comment the event-listener as `flipCard` haven't yet defined.

 ```js
 card.addEventListener('click', flipCard)